Marc Bolan: Legacy

-Bolan strongly influenced artists of many genres, including glam rock, punk, post-punk, new wave, indie rock, Britpop and alternative rock.
+Bolan influenced artists especially in the genres of glam rock, punk, post-punk, new wave, indie rock, Britpop and alternative rock.
 After seeing Bolan wearing Zandra Rhodes-designed outfits, Freddie Mercury enlisted Rhodes to design costumes for the next Queen tour in 1974.
 Bolan was the early guitar idol of Johnny Marr, who later found fame as the guitarist of the influential indie rock band the Smiths.
 Emerging in the New Romantic movement in the early 1980s, Boy George spoke of the impact Bolan and Bowie had on him: "They represented a kind of bohemian existence that I – at that point – could only imagine living.
 I loved the music.
 The first time I ever saw Marc Bolan really, properly was singing 'Metal Guru' and just loved him.
 I don't think you can separate an artist from what they wear or what they sing – it's kind of the complete package."

 The T. Rex singer captivated generations with his strutting music and hyper-sexual charisma.

 — — Alexis Petridis in The Guardian on "glam's greatest icon".

 The 1973 album Still by former King Crimson lyricist Peter Sinfield mentions Bolan in the title track: "Beatles and Bolans, raindrops and oceans".
 In 1980, the Bongos were the first American group, with "Mambo Sun", to enter the Billboard charts with a T. Rex cover.
 Since then, Bongos frontman Richard Barone has recorded several other Bolan compositions ("The Visit", "Ballrooms of Mars"), worked with T. Rex producer Tony Visconti for his 2010 solo album, Glow, that includes a remake of Bolan's "Girl" from Electric Warrior, and has himself produced tracks for Bolan's son Rolan.

 In 1985, Duran Duran splinter band the Power Station, with Robert Palmer as vocalist, took a version of "Get It On" into the UK Top 40 and to US No. 6, the first cover of a Bolan song to enter the charts since his death.
 They also performed the tune (with Michael Des Barres replacing Palmer) at the Live Aid concert.
 In 1986, Violent Femmes covered the song "Children of the Revolution" on their album, The Blind Leading the Naked.
 In 1991, Japanese rock band T-Bolan were named after T. Rex and Bolan.

 It felt like he actually cast a spell.
 I've no doubt every aspect of how he presented himself was just an outpouring of his understanding that things could be magical, things could be heightened.
 Out in the ordinary world, he managed to cast a spell over all of us.

 — — U2 guitarist The Edge on Bolan after watching him on the BBC's Top of the Pops in March 1971.